 For more information on seasonal adjustment: metadata on methods: seasonal adjustment

 Due to our shopping habits The Index of wholesale and retail trade will vary from month to month.
 For instance the month of December shows higher sale than the rest of the months.
 This combined with the influence of how the Easter holiday varies between March and April and also the influence of movable public holidays make a comparison from one month to the next difficult.
 To adjust for these circumstances the Index of wholesale and retail trade is adjusted for seasonal variations, so the underlying development of the index can be analyzed.

 Seasonally adjusted series

-Running a detailed pre-treatment.
+- A detailed pre-treatment of raw data is used.
 This means using models which are specially adapted for the pre-treatment of the raw data for a given series.

 Methods for trading/working day adjustment

 - RegARIMA correction – in this case, the effect of trading days is estimated in a RegArima framework.
 The effect of trading days can be estimated by using a correction for the length of the month or leap year, regressing the series on the number of working days, etc. In this case, the residuals will have an ARIMA structure.

 All series are adjusted for leap years with a separate variable.

 For 3- and 4- digit industries of NACE Division G47 the calendar adjustment is modified such that only 1st of January, 1st of May and 17th of May are counted as extra Sundays.
 We do pre-treatment with a separate variable that captures all of the holidays related to easter.
 In addition, we also use a separate variable for Whit Monday.
 The method makes use of a standard 6-parameter model for each of the 6 shopping days: Monday to Saturday (TD).